 According to Ind AS 108, identification of operating segments is based on Chief Operating Decision Maker (CODM) approach for making decisions about allocating resources to the segment and assessing its performance.
-The business activity of the Company falls within one business segment viz. "investment and lending activities".
+The business activity of the company falls within one business segment viz. "investment and lending activities".
 Hence, the disclosure requirement of Ind AS 108 of 'Segment Reporting' is not considered applicable.

-Note 34: Loans and advances pursuant to Regulation 34(3) and 53(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015
+Note 34: Loans and Advances pursuant to Regulation 34(3) and 53(f) of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015:-

-S. No. Particulars Outstanding as at 31st March, 2023 Maximum Amount Outstanding during the year ended 31st March, 2023 as at 31 st Maximum Amount Outstanding during the year ended 31st March, 2022 I. Loan to subsidiaries and step down subsidiaries (a) SIL International PTE Ltd., Singapore 14.72 14.72 13.45 13.45 II.
-Others (a) Magadh Sugar & Energy Limited - - 4,000.00 4,000.00
+S. No. Particulars Outstanding as at 31st March, 2024 Maximum Amount Outstanding during the year ended 31st March, 2024 as at 31 st March, 2023 I. Loan to subsidiaries and step down subsidiaries (a) SIL International PTE Ltd., Singapore 14.83 14.83 14.72 14.72